Limpopo girdled lizard

 The Limpopo girdled lizard (Cordylus jonesii), also known commonly as Jones's armadillo lizard and Jones's girdled lizard, is a species of lizard in the family Cordylidae.
-The species is endemic to Southern Africa.
+The species is indigenous to Southern Africa.

 Etymology

 The specific name, jonesii, is in honor of a "Mr. C. R. Jones" who collected the holotype.
-The type locality is the Murchison Range in Limpopo.
+The common name, Limpopo girdled lizard, refers to the type locality, which is the Murchison Range in Limpopo.

 Geographic range

-C. jonesii is found along South Africa's border with Botswana, Zimbabwe, and Mozambique.
+C. jonesii is found on both sides of South Africa's border with Botswana, Zimbabwe, and Mozambique.

-Behavior and habitat
+Habitat and behavior

-The Limpopo girdled lizard is arboreal and inhabits dry forests, especially mopane woodland.
-It hides under loose bark and in hollow tree limbs.
+The Limpopo girdled lizard is arboreal and inhabits dry forests, especially mopane woodland, where it hides under loose bark and in hollow tree limbs.

+Diet

+C. jonesii preys upon winged termites, ants, and moths.

+Reproduction

+C. jonesii is ovoviviparous.
+Litter size is usually two young, but may be as many as four.